mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 # Other widgets

-In Sema, there are other types of widgets that co-exist with the editors on the dashboard.
-They provide visualization and feedback on the live coding and language design process.
+There are other types of widgets that co-exist with the editors on Sema's dashboard.
+They provide visualization and feedback on the live coding and language design workflows.

+This tutorial introduces the basics of these widgets, and a simple exercise for you to understand their interplay.

 ## Audio Analyser